 Ways you can help: To help Cameron, marketing should focus on stressing value as opposed to product features or service offerings.
 He wants to know that what he’s paying is worth (or more than worth) what he’s getting.

-Ideal lead generation tactic(s): Because of the diligence Cameron does when choosing a product or service, online reviews and lead referral programs are the best way to generate this type of lead.
+Ideal lead generation and marketing tactic(s): Because of the diligence Cameron does when choosing a product or service, online reviews and lead referral programs are the best way to market to and generate this type of lead.
 Plus, when a provider is referred or endorsed by a trusted source, it shortens the buying cycle by limiting the amount of research Cameron feels he needs to do.

-TV and radio ads are a good tactic, especially if the ad focuses on saving money and incorporates one of his interests, such as statements like “Our product can put money back in your pocket that can be used to improve your golf game.”
+TV and radio ads are good marketing tactics, especially if the ad focuses on saving money and incorporates one of his interests, such as statements like “Our product can put money back in your pocket that can be used to improve your golf game.”
 In addition, Cameron appreciates money-back guarantees that reassure him he won’t have wasted his money.